MikeAT/libcloud/docs/dns/drivers/rcodezero.rst

 `RcodeZero`_ is a European Anycast DNS service provided by nic.at.

+Supported Features:

+- more than 35 nodes in
-Nameservers are arranged in two seperate clouds of more than 35 nodes.
+- two seperate clouds with different ASes
+- full IPv4/IPv6 support
+- primary as well as secondary Nameservers
+- DNSSEC signing
+- ANAME(ALIAS) records
+- extensive statistics
-RcodeZero supports primary as well as secondary DNS, DNSSEC signing, ANAME(ALIAS) records, and provides extensive statistics.
-Domains and records are managed via a web interface or a REST based API.
+- management via web interface or a REST based API
+- DDOS mitigation
+- dedicated IP addresses (optional)

 Read more at https://www.rcodezero.at/en or get the API documentation at https://my.rcodezero.at/api-doc